 What participants receive

-- Receive hands-on, personalized coaching from a county waste reduction and recycling specialist to assess the waste generated in their homes, develop a customized waste-reduction plan, and make low-waste lifestyle changes.
+- Receive hands-on, personalized coaching from a county waste reduction and recycling specialist or certified Community Recycling Ambassadors to assess the waste generated in their homes, develop a customized waste-reduction plan, and make low-waste lifestyle changes.

-- Attend a series of virtual educational workshops and discussions on waste-reduction topics such as low-waste shopping, preventing food waste, and backyard composting.
+- Attend a series of virtual or in-person educational workshops on waste-reduction topics such as low-waste shopping, preventing food waste, and backyard composting.

 - Evaluate their waste at the beginning, middle, and end of the challenge and submit their data to the county.

-- Receive bi-weekly waste reduction tips and get access to supplies and educational materials.
+- Receive bi-weekly newsletters with waste reduction tips and get access to supplies and educational materials.

 - Connect with other households striving to live lower waste lifestyles.

-Participating households are expected to attend a virtual introductory workshop and at least four of the six monthly virtual workshops and discussions.
+Participating households are expected to attend an introductory workshop and at least four additional workshops, as well as track their waste during the challenge.

 Many of us intend to take action on issues we care about but struggle to figure out which changes or new habits fit into our busy lives.
 If you’ve ever wanted to reduce the amount of waste you create, this program is a great opportunity to learn more and get personalized help.